onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: string
       description: Fixed IPv6 assignment for {vm-type} VM {index} on the {network-role} network

-R-23503 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv6 address is assigned using the property ‘fixed_ips’ map property ‘ip_address’ and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention
+R-23503 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an external network, and an IPv6 address is assigned using the property 'fixed_ips' map property 'ip_address' and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention

-   * ‘{vm-type}_{network-role}_v6_ips’
+   * '{vm-type}_{network-role}_v6_ips'

 where

-   * ‘{vm-type}’ is the {vm-type} associated with the OS::Nova::Server
+   * '{vm-type}' is the {vm-type} associated with the OS::Nova::Server
-   * ‘{network-role}’ is the {network-role} of the external network
+   * '{network-role}' is the {network-role} of the external network

-R-93030 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’
+R-93030 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address'
-parameter ‘{vm-type}_{network-role}_v6_ips’ **MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+parameter '{vm-type}_{network-role}_v6_ips' **MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 ONAP's SDN-Controller assigns the IP Address and ONAP provides the value at orchestration to the Heat Orchestration Template.